jofth99/Privacy-Policy/README.md

 # Data Collection

-The extension Do not transfer user data to third parties outside of approved use cases
+The extension It does not transfer user data to third parties outside of approved use cases.

-I do not use or transfer user data for purposes unrelated to the sole purpose of my item.
+It does not use or transfer user data for purposes unrelated to the single purpose of my item.

-I do not use or transfer user data to determine creditworthiness or for lending purposes.
+It does not use or transfer user data to determine creditworthiness or for lending purposes.

 # Permissions Used